calaldees/teachingWorkshops/teacherEducation/computingAcrossCurriculum.md

 * Biology
     * [BirdNET](https://birdnet.cornell.edu/) - The easiest way to identify birds by sound.
         * Audio analysis for bird recognition
+        * See also [What it Sounds Like When Doves Cry](https://daily.jstor.org/what-it-sounds-like-when-doves-cry/) - human, animal, and robot communication
     * [BioNumbers](https://bionumbers.hms.harvard.edu/) - a database of useful biological numbers
     * Conways game of life? - Emergent behaviour from simple rules
         * [conway.md](https://github.com/ComputingTeachers/mapOfComputing/blob/main/computing/conway.md)